michaelongaro/Autostrum/decisions.md

 **Recompilation of tab while editing**
 While editing: trying to debounce auto compilation of chord data to happen at most every two seconds, since recompiling immediately on every single change to the tab was computationally expensive.

 **Route params**

+- Tabs
-Tabs (viewing) - Including both tab title and tab's id, since multiple tabs can have the same title.
+  - Viewing - Including both tab title and tab's id, since multiple tabs can have the same title.
-Tabs (editing) - Only including the tab's id for simplicity.
+  - Editing - Only including the tab's id for simplicity.
+- Artists
-Artists - Including both artist's name and their id, since multiple artists can have the same name.
+  - When selected from autofill results - Includes both artist's name and their id, since multiple artists can have the same name.
+  - When manually searching after typing artist name - Only including artist's name, and client-side fetching exact match (if present), or displaying up to three related artists otherwise.
+- Users
-Users - Just the username is necessary, since usernames are forced to be unique, and as it's more distinguishable than their id.
+  - Just the username is necessary, since usernames are forced to be unique, and as it's more distinguishable than their id.

 **Tab caching strategy**
 Each tab's page will have ISR for data fetching.
 Whenever the tab is updated by the creator, a programmatic invalidation of the current CDN cache will be triggered.
 Each tab has a special client side query for the tab's dynamic metadata (ratings, bookmark status, and page views).
 This should allow for the benefits of SSG and SSR without the drawbacks.

 **ISR - fallback: "blocking" vs fallback: true**
 I have fallback: "blocking" on /tab and /tab/edit instead of fallback: true, which means that user's will not see any skeleton loading state for either.
 In general though the /tab route should always be cached in the CDN already, and it wasn't fantastic UX to see a huge flash of content appear and the inevitable page-shift when the tab loaded in.

 **Full Text Search (FTS) on Tab/Artist queries**